It’s been a year since the Israel-Gaza conflict.

 SRC Women’s Officer Rhand Katib, one of the SGM organisers, a Palestinian and a participant in the encampment, said the introduction of the CAP was “proof that the university felt threatened by a strong and genuine voice”.

-SRC Education Officer Grace Street argued that the CAP will impact the quality of education students receive.
+SRC Education Officer Grace Street said the CAP will impact the quality of education students receive.

-“With so many Arts courses and a focus on global affairs, being told you can’t discuss these topics on university grounds due to the Campus Access Policy is a significant blow to education, freedom of debate, sharing ideas, and connecting with peers and teachers,” she said.
+“With so many Arts courses and a focus on global affairs, being told you can’t discuss these topics on university grounds due to the Campus Access Policy is a significant blow to education, freedom of debate, sharing ideas, and connecting with peers and teachers.”

-In response to the SGM, the university stated that “less than one percent of our student population attended the SRC meeting”, and the result of the SGM votes “don’t represent our institutional position nor the majority of our student body”.
+The university released a statement in response stating that “less than one percent of our student population attended the SRC meeting”, and the result of the SGM votes “don’t represent our institutional position nor the majority of our student body”.

-The university has since declined to comment on how it will safeguard freedom of speech and not use its power to silence student activism and broader movements.
-It released an email on July 24, promising “there will be consultation with staff and student groups” on how the CAP has worked at the end of the semester and will “fine-tune as necessary”.
+It has since declined to comment on how it will safeguard freedom of speech and not use its power to silence student activism and broader movements.
+On July 24 it released a statement promising “there will be consultation with staff and student groups” on how the CAP has worked at the end of the semester and will “fine-tune as necessary”.

 What students think

-Some students are deeply concerned that the CAP will not only stifle student activism but also other university events.
+Some students are deeply concerned that the CAP will stifle student activism, and maybe also other university events.

-In her opinion piece, Madeleine Clarke argues that the policy grants the administration undue power to silence dissenting voices.
-She raises concerns about how the policy will restrict snap rallies—citing the 2021 spontaneous demonstrations that were key to protest against course cuts of the Faculty of Arts and Social Sciences.
-She also references the unnecessary red tape the CAP might bring when clubs and societies promote their clubs and events.
+In her opinion piece, Madeleine Clarke argues the policy grants the administration undue power to silence dissenting voices.
+She raises concerns about how it will restrict snap rallies—citing the 2021 spontaneous demonstrations that were key to protest against course cuts of the Faculty of Arts and Social Sciences.
+She also points to the unnecessary red tape the CAP might bring when clubs and societies promote their clubs and events.

-Others expressed concerns about the CAP on future protests, but understand the university’s motives for applying it to the encampment.
+Others shared concerns about the CAP on future protests but understand the university’s motives for applying it to the encampment.

 “Saying demonstrations don’t require approval but proceeds to restrict every little activity just feels ridiculous and suspicious.
-It’s like the uni is playing a word game,” a student with the initials C.W said.
+It’s like the uni is playing a word game,” a student (who asked to be referred to as CW) said.

 The student acknowledged understanding why the university implemented the CAP following the encampment, noting that the rallies “had gotten out of hand” and “diverged from their original purpose”.

-Some are completely in favor of the CAP.
+Some are completely in favour of the CAP.

 “I think Campus Access Policy is necessary.
-The university has a right to protect its property and maintain order,” a student who asked not to be named said.
+The university has a right to protect its property and maintain order,” another student who asked not to be named said.

 SRC’s Reply